dpuelz/Machine-Learning-in-Finance/README.md

 Mar 24: Principal Component Analysis: David / MLAP: Ch.
 4.4-end of Ch.
 4 + a referenced paper from 4.5: Batuhan / Reimagining Price Trends: Tommy

 Mar 31: MLAP: Ch.
 5 to end of Ch.
-5.2: ... / Anomalies and the Expected Market Return: ...
+5.2: Prateek / Anomalies and the Expected Market Return: Zirui

 Apr 7: